LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Experiments

 \subsubsection{$\lambda_{\mathrm{cyc}}$ and $\lambda_{\mathrm{cons}}$ Sensitivity}

-Figs.~\ref{fig_fusion_hyper_psm} (a) and (b) suggest that detection quality depends on the joint choice of cycle consistency and cross-path consistency.
+Figs.~\ref{fig_fusion_hyper_psm} (c, d) suggest that detection quality depends on the choice of cycle consistency and cross-path consistency.
 LEFT remains competitive when cycle consistency is strong and cross-path consistency is relatively weak.
 Pushing cross-path consistency to large values does not yield stable gains.
 The results suggest that an overly strong cross-path consistency weight can over-align the pathways and weaken fault evidence.
-A stronger cycle consistency weight is often beneficial because it better exploits the natural analysis-synthesis link between time and frequency views.
+A stronger cycle consistency weight is often beneficial because it better exploits the analysis-synthesis link between time and frequency views.